chauff/cse1500-web-transcripts/README.md

 - [Assignment 2 (web)](Assignment-2.md)
 - [Assignment 3 (web)](Assignment-3.md)

-**Assessment**: the three web assignments are assessed in a **single** interview session with a TA; the interview will take approximately 30 minutes.
-Each of the three assignments can be passed or failed on an individual basis.
-The team can choose an assessment timeslot during the shared labs starting in week 2.3.
-The last week for assessing the web assignments is week 2.6.
+**Assessment**: the three web assignments are assessed in a **single** interview session with a TA; the interview will last 20-30 minutes.
+Each of the three assignments can be passed or failed (binary judgment, there are no grade levels) on an individual basis.
+The team can choose an assessment timeslot during the shared lab sessions starting in week 2.3.
+The last week for getting assessed on the web assignments is week 2.6.

 ## Demo application